 -

 - The fee for Drivers Ed is $65.00, payable online, and covers both the classroom teaching and the driving instruction.
-No payment should be made until the student completes the registration for and is accepted into a specific month’s class.
-When the electronic registration for a particular class is completed, families will receive an email with payment instructions.
-There is a fee-waiver provision for families who are unable to afford the fee; specific waiver information and forms can be found on the JDS website.
+When registration is made successfully, a payment link will be emailed, which should be done immediately.
+There is a fee-waiver provision for families who are unable to afford the fee; forms can be found on the JDS site.
+No cash or check payments will be accepted.

 Drivers Ed Part 2: Behind-the-Wheel Instruction:

-- Driving instructors will contact the family initially by phone, using the phone numbers that were provided on the initial registration form.
-Instructors will want to speak with a parent.
+- Driving instructors will contact the family initially by phone, using the phone numbers that were provided on the initial registration paperwork.

-- Each driving instructor has been trained on health safety protocols and has specific directions to follow that are not negotiable.
+- Each driving instructor has been trained in health and safety protocols and has specific directions to follow.
 When you are called for BTW, the instructor will go over these with you.
-Masks will be the prerogative of the driving instructor.

 General Drivers Ed Information:

-- For a teen to enter the Graduated Licensing process, the North Carolina Division of Motor Vehicles (DMV) requires 30 hours of classroom instruction and 6 hours of behind-the-wheel instruction.
-Students may take Drivers Ed any time after the age of 14 ½.
-Students must be at least 14 ½ years old by the first day of the class that they are registered for.
+- For a teen to enter the Graduated Licensing process, the North Carolina Division of Motor Vehicles (DMV) requires 30 hours of classroom instruction and 6 hours of behind-the-wheel instruction – both of these must be met in order for Drivers Ed to be completed.
+Teens must be at least 14 ½ years old by the first day of the class that they are registered for.

 - The Classroom portion of Drivers Ed occurs first.
 Upon completion of Part 1, the student will be automatically placed in line for Part 2: Behind-The-Wheel training, which will be conducted at the school which the student attends.
-When both Instruction Parts are completed, the student will be given a Drivers Ed Completion Certificate, and the licensing process can begin at the DMV.
+When both Instruction Parts are completed, the student will be given a Driver's Education Completion Certificate, and the licensing process can begin at the DMV.

 - There are no academic requirements to take the Driver Education class.
 There are specific academic requirements to apply for a permit or license at the NC DMV after finishing the class.

 - Drivers Ed is an extracurricular activity; it is not part of the regular school day, nor is any academic credit given.
-Jordan Driving School has a contract with WCPSS to provide Drivers Education outside of school hours.
+Jordan Driving School has a contract with WCPSS to provide Drivers Education using school facilities.
 Classroom instruction takes place after 2:30 on weekdays during the school year; driving instruction may also be provided on weekends, holidays, summer breaks, and other non-school days.
+School-year classes generally last 10 afternoons, and summer classes take one week of longer days.

-- Under North Carolina law, only students under the age of 18 are required to take Drivers Education.
-If the student is over or near 18 years old, please contact the Mr. Tharrington directly.
+- Under North Carolina law, only teens under the age of 18 are required to take Drivers Education.
+If the student is over or nearly 18 years old, please contact Mr. Tharrington directly.

-- For additional information, an email should be sent to the Lead Teacher (wakefield@jordandriving.com).
-You may also visit the JDS website at www.jordandriving.com.
-On the website you will find general information, email addresses for Lead Teachers, specific classroom dates, and a list of additional classes that might be available.
-For Behind the Wheel questions or information specific to your school, contact your Lead Teacher directly.
+- For additional information about Drivers Education at Wakefield, contact Mr. Tharrington (wakefield@jordandriving.com).
+You may also visit the JDS website to find general information, email addresses for Lead Teachers, specific classroom dates, and a list of additional classes that might be available.

 Edward Tharrington